 Macropus giganteus

-While driving, a large male Eastern Grey Kangaroo started hopping beside my car.
-They usually flee, but this roo rammed my door and left a large dent before somersaulting into the bush.
-I think they resemble gigantic man-sized rats when standing upright.
+A large male 'Eastern Grey Kangaroo' started hopping beside my car.
+They usually flee, but this one rammed my door.
+I think they resemble man-sized rats when standing upright.

 Latrodectus hasselti

-Sliding the garage roller door up the wall, I see stones floating below it, like some hanging nursery mobile.
-The stones are attached to the webs of a Redback spider.
-Their webs are strong enough to capture small snakes.
+Sliding the garage roller door up the wall, I saw small stones floating below it like a hanging nursery mobile.
+The stones get stuck to the webs of the 'Redback spider'.
+Their strong webs can also catch small young snakes.

 Cyclochila australasiae

-This species of Australian cicada is one of the loudest insects in the world.
-Australian kids sometimes keep them as pets to the annoyance of teachers.
+This species of 'Australian cicada' is one of the world's loudest insects.
+As children, my uncle's friends used to keep them as pets to the annoyance of teachers.

 Black Summer